RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/Transitions.md

 ### Custom platform-specific transitions

 Custom platform-specific transition configuration is represented by a `PlatformSimpleShellTransition` object, which contains different properties by platform.
+The `PlatformSimpleShellTransition` class implements the `ISimpleShellTransition` interface.

 Transitions can be defined separately for each state of the navigation.
 There are three states: